 You have brain cells in your anus, lots of them, which accounts for any number of insightful comments.

 Brain cells are called ‘neurons‘ and they are a type of cell whose primary function is to transmit or relay information.
-The brain has about 90-100 billion.
-They are also found in the gut (100 million of them) stretching from your esophagus to your arse.
+The brain has about 90-100 billion (that’s 100,000,000,000).
+They are also found in the gut (only 100 million of them) stretching from your esophagus to your arse.

 Neurons have two main external components, dendrites and an axon, that extend, one from the top and one from the bottom.